gpestana/notes/talks/everyone_is_naked/README.md

 Version review-0.1

-In this talk, we'll discuss about one of the hardest challenges of decentralized web and P2P systems: privacy.
-We focus on current systems and applications built or relying on P2P networks, focusing on the rather interesting tension between scalability, performance, discoverability (or collaboration, for short) and privacy of the network users.
+In this talk, we'll discuss one of the hardest challenges of decentralized web and P2P systems: privacy.
+We’ll focus on current systems and applications built or relying on P2P networks, focusing on the rather interesting tension between scalability, performance, discoverability (or collaboration, for short) and privacy of the network users.
 We will demonstrate how current systems are a